Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Sprinter Van conversion CONS:

-• A Mercedes vehicle comes with a higher cost upfront and maintenance fees.
-If anything happens with the electrical systems it is going to cost a lot more than if you owned a vehicle from Dodge or Ford.
+On the flip side, a Mercedes vehicle comes with a higher upfront cost and maintenance fees.
+If anything happens with the electrical systems it’s going to cost a lot more than if you owned a vehicle from Dodge or Ford.
 Even oil changes are more (however they last longer).

-• When it comes to service, there are far fewer Mercedes dealerships than a Fiat Chrysler Dodge or a Ford shops.
-In saying that, this is not taking into account any specialized import vehicle mechanics.
-However, from experience, the rates at shops like this are often more expensive.
+When it comes to service there are far fewer Mercedes dealerships than a Fiat Chrysler Dodge or a Ford shops.
+In saying that this is not taking into account any specialized import vehicle mechanics.
+However from experience the rates at shops like this are often more expensive.
+It’s also important to follow the manufacturer-recommended services and scheduled upkeep to maintain your warranty coverage and ensure reliable operation.

 Mercedes sprinter van interior dimensions